 - In the cadential fragments (long notes on very fast notes), the dancers completely stop the movement, which must be resumed with the next melodic fragment.

-Premiere recording (with noises): Galicia Symphonic Orchestra.
+Premiere recording (low quality): Galicia Symphonic Orchestra.
 Dir.: Gilbert Varga (La Coruña, March 26, 1998)

 First page of Klangfarben Pas de deux, of Two symphonic dances